samutayuga/putumaskubesample/samnetworkpolicy/step4/text.md

-# Create backend
+# Create storage

-Repeat the previous step for the backend,
+Repeat the previous step for the storage,
 Reuse the `secret`, `config map` and `service account`

 `Create the deployment`